opendott-smartcities/II/D11_co-designed-concepts/naming.md

 # Naming

+## P.S.:

+At some point I decided to use "thingwiki" for the prototype of the universal registry of things, and registered a domain name for that too.

 ## Updating on 14.04.21

 I forgot even to mention on this document, but some weeks ago I was still under brainstorm mode and checking available domain names.
 I eventually found that _reuse.city_ was available and decided to acquire it.
 As soon as I found the name, the shape of the whole project started to unfold before me (oops, but that part of the story should be told elsewhere).